-The project is being implemented by the Veolia-Leighton-John Holland joint venture (JV) with a overall investment of $660m.
+The project was implemented by the Veolia-Leighton-John Holland joint venture (JV) with an overall investment of $660m.
 A detailed evaluation of the project was earlier carried out by AECOM.
-The operation of the plant will be jointly carried out by Veolia Water and Veolia Environmental Services under a 15-year contract.
+The plant is operated jointly by Veolia Water and Veolia Environmental Services under a 15-year contract.

-The facility will have a sludge treatment capacity of 2,000t per day and will also be capable of generating 20MW of electricity.
+The facility has a sludge treatment capacity of 2,000t a day and is also capable of generating 20MW of electricity.

 Purpose of the Sludge Treatment Facility

-The Sludge Treatment Facility is being built to tackle the increasing amount of sludge being generated from the city of Hong Kong.
+The sludge treatment facility was built to tackle the increasing amount of sludge being generated from the city of Hong Kong.
 The proposal for the project was announced in 2007.

-The current estimate of sludge disposal from the city stands at 900t per day, which is expected to increase to 2,000t per day following the completion of another major project in Hong Kong, known as the Harbour Area Treatment Scheme (HATS) Stage 2A by 2016.
+The estimate of sludge disposal from the city then stood at 900t a day, which was expected to increase to 2,000t a day following the completion of another major project in Hong Kong, known as the Harbour Area Treatment Scheme (HATS) Stage 2A by 2016.

-The new plant will primarily collect sludge generated from the Stonecutters Island Sewage Treatment Works and ten other wastewater treatment facilities located in Hong Kong.
-The treatment plant will incinerate the sludge, thus alleviating the city from the continuing sewage sludge disposal problem and reducing the increasing number of landfills in and around the city.
+The new plant primarily collects sludge generated from the Stonecutters Island Sewage Treatment Works and ten other wastewater treatment facilities in Hong Kong.
+It incinerates the sludge, alleviating the city from the continuing sewage sludge disposal problem and reducing the increasing number of landfills in and around the city.

 Details of the world's largest sludge treatment plant

 The sludge treatment building design incorporates a wave-form structure.
-The plant will be equipped with flue gas treatment lines.
-It will also witness the construction and installation of steam-producing incinerator boiler furnaces which will drive the turbines to convert the steam into electricity.
+The plant is equipped with flue gas treatment lines.
+It also witnessed the construction and installation of steam-producing incinerator boiler furnaces, which drive the turbines to convert the steam into electricity.

-Energy generated from the plant will exceed the needs of the plant and thus the surplus energy generated will be supplied to the national grid.
-It is expected to generate €20m ($25m) in revenue on an annual basis through sales of the surplus power.
+Energy generated from the plant exceeds the needs of the plant, and the surplus energy generated is supplied to the national grid.
+It is expected to generate €20m ($25m) in revenue annually through the sale of the surplus power.

-A seawater desalination plant with a capacity of 600m3 per day will also be constructed to meet the potable water needs at the plant site.
-The facility will also be equipped with a wastewater treatment plant to eliminate discharges into the sea.
+A seawater desalination plant with a capacity of 600m³ a day is also constructed to meet the potable water needs at the plant site.
+The facility is also equipped with a wastewater treatment plant to eliminate discharges into the sea.

-An environmental education centre will be built incorporating a visitor's gallery and a viewing platform, lecture theatres, an exhibition space, indoor spas, coffee and gift shops, outdoor gardens with foot baths and water features for public use, and a habitat for water birds.
+An environmental education centre was built, incorporating a visitor's gallery and a viewing platform, lecture theatres, an exhibition space, indoor spas, coffee and gift shops, outdoor gardens with foot baths and water features for public use, as well as a habitat for water birds.

 Technology at Hong Kong's treatment plant

-The plant will apply the incineration technology for the treatment of sludge.
-The treatment process will involve the burning of organic substances found in the sludge and convert them into ash, flue gas and heat.
-Incineration of sludge will take place in fluidised bed incinerators, where technology involved will evaporate all water content in the sludge and burn 90% of the remaining solid component.
+The plant applies the incineration technology for the treatment of sludge.
+The treatment process involves the burning of organic substances found in the sludge and converting them into ash, flue gas and heat.
+Incineration of sludge takes place in fluidised bed incinerators, where technology involved evaporates all water content in the sludge and burns 90% of the remaining solid component.

 Contractors involved with Hong Kong's Sludge Treatment Facility

-The principal design works for the facility are being provided by Arup, under a contract awarded in March 2011.
+The principal design works for the facility were provided by Arup, under a contract awarded in March 2011.
 The company also acted as the civil, structural, geotechnical and power generation designer during the tendering stage of the project.

 The heat exchanger bundles for the air-cooled condenser were supplied by Hamon and the bundles were shipped by Celtic China Group.

-The fabrication, delivery and erection of steel structures to support the silos and turbine are being carried out by Ho Wah Steel Engineering.
+The fabrication, delivery and erection of steel structures to support the silos and turbine were carried out by Ho Wah Steel Engineering.

-Hi Tak Thermal & Acoustic Insulation Engineering has been contracted to carry out the fabrication, supply and installation of insulation, turbine building, waste and process water treatment plant, and interconnecting pipes.
+Hi Tak Thermal & Acoustic Insulation Engineering was contracted to perform the fabrication, supply and installation of insulation, turbine building, waste and process water treatment plant, and interconnecting pipes.